skeet70/clurictec.com/README.md

 I'm also hoping to use this site as a platform to play around with asynchronous web technologies.

-This is also meant to be a development exapmle for potential employers.
+This is also meant to be a development example for potential employers.